MuffinTrap/mtek-gdl/README.md

 - libqt5websockets5-dev
 - qml-module-qtwebsockets

-## Libraries needed for Mac port:
-You need to install these somehow using homebrew.
-The versions given are ones that worked before.
+## How to compile and install on MacOS

+### Programs
+Open a terminal and give the following commands

+> % xcode-select --install
+This will open a pop-up asking if you want to install command line tools.
+Click Install.

+### Libraries
+Install homebrew or MacPorts.
+Homebrew might not be available if your Mac is too old :(

+**MacPorts**
+MacPorts can be found at [www.macports.org](www.macports.org)

+**Homebrew**
+Homebrew can be found at [brew.sh](brew.sh)

+**Libraries**
+After installing, install these ports:
+- libpng
-- libsndfile version 1.2.2
+- libsndfile

+You might want to install glm too
+- glm

+These will help with ogg playback once it is enabled on PC platforms
+- libogg
-- openal-soft version 1.23.1
+- libopus
-- libpng version 1.6.43
+- libvorbis

+MacOS makefile is Makefile_mac.mk

 ### Future plans
-1. Add support for reading glTF scenes with tinygltf and FBX support if ufbx
-2. Add Rocket integration for syncing
-3. Add useful math and lerp functions
+1. Add useful math and lerp functions
-4. Add functions to help rendering 3D scenes and objects
+2. Add functions to help rendering 3D scenes and objects

 This file was changed for version 0.100.0-muffintrap by muffintrap to add explanation of the fork.
 Original contents of README.md are below: